-We will accept applications via Grants.gov for review any time after publication of the NOFO and prior to the application deadline.
+We will accept applications via Grants.gov for review any time after publication of the notice and prior to the application deadline.
 We determine that applications are complete, substantial, and eligible.
-Approval of funding is at the discretion of the Service Director or his/her designee.
+States may revise and resubmit applications until the identified application deadline.
+We encourage applicants to communicate with the Service Regional WSFR Office well in advance of the deadline to ask for a preliminary review; however, we cannot guarantee pre-deadline application review due to limited staff availability.